polius/meteornext-docs/docs/guides/deployments.md

 **VALIDATION**

 A network reachability is performed among the different servers that belong to the selected environment.
-Also checks if the server credentials (hostname, port, username, password, ssl, ssh) are valid.
+Also checks if the server credentials (hostname, port, username, password, SSL, SSH) are valid.

 **EXECUTION**